StewBC/SimpleMenu/readme.txt

 The two menu.* files do compile and run as-is so they are self documented and illustrate the functionality.

+On windows, compile with pdcurses.lib in the folder (and I used VS 2015): cl .\menu.c -I <path to directory with curses.h> pdcurses.lib user32.lib On Linux & OS X, using GNU c: gcc -o menu menu.c -l curses

 The original idea for this was in C in the cc65 chess I wrote for the Commodore 64.
 I ported that version to Python, then improved it a ton and